dammitdrishti/SGMS/README.md

 2. NodeMCU processes the data and connects to Wi-Fi
 3. Data is sent to Blynk cloud via MQTT protocol
 4. Mobile app displays real-time values and graphs
-5. System triggers notifications when soil is dry
+5. System triggers notifications when soil is dry via email

 ## Code Overview
 The main code handles: